johnmm/nltk-wiki/FAQ.md

 <a href="http://creativecommons.org/licenses/by-nc-nd/3.0/us/" rel="nofollow">Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States license</a>.
 The corpora are distributed under various licenses, as documented in their respective README files.
 </blockquote>
 <li><b>What are the plans for further development of NLTK?</b> </li><blockquote>NLTK is undergoing continual development as new modules are added and existing ones are improved.
-NLTK 3.0 is being finalized, and we are revising the code samples in the NLTK book.</blockquote>
+NLTK 3.0 has been finalized, and we have updated the code samples in the NLTK book.</blockquote>
 <li><b>I think I found a bug; where do I report it?</b> </li><blockquote>Please check if an issue report has already been filed by searching the <a href="http://code.google.com/p/nltk/issues/list" rel="nofollow">Issue Tracker</a>.
 If not, please report the problem, giving
 as much detail as possible.
 Please include a code sample that permits us to replicate the problem. </blockquote>